belablotski/APL/APL_RUNTIME.md

 8.  **State Management:** For each step, resolve any `{{template}}` variables from the Execution Register before executing the tool.
 If a `register` key is present, save the step's output to the register under the given name.
 9.  **Tool Dispatch:**
     *   **Standard Tools (`shell`, `read_file`, etc.):** Execute the command exactly as specified and return its raw output.
+    *   **Special Case (`set_vars`):** This tool directly manipulates the Execution Register.
+When you encounter `set_vars`:
+        a.
+Read the `vars` map provided in the step.
+        b.
+For each key-value pair in the map, resolve any `{{template}}` variables in the value.
+        c.
+Add each resolved key-value pair directly into the Execution Register, overwriting any existing variable with the same name.
+This tool does not use the `register:` keyword.
     *   **Custom Tools:** These are dispatched based on their type:
         *   **Agent-Native Tools (`analyze_repo`, etc.):** This is a **scoped sub-task** where the agent's core reasoning is invoked.
 You MUST follow this protocol precisely:
             a. **Incorporate Context:** Before planning, review the `using` list from the step, if present.
 These are contextual hints that MUST guide your planning process.